This website uses affiliate links which may earn commission for purchases made at no additional cost to you.

 These blueberry muffins are made with 10 ingredients in one bowl!
 They come together as quickly as a batch of pancakes and taste straight out of a bakery!

-- Butter: Some people make muffins with oil, but we prefer the buttery, finger licking goodness of butter.
+Butter: Some people make muffins with oil, but we prefer the buttery, finger licking goodness of butter.
+It is a smidge more work to melt your butter than just using oil, but it’s worth it for the flavor!
 Melted butter will create a silky, tender crumb and keep your muffins perfectly moist!

-- Greek Yogurt AND Buttermilk: We’ve tested these muffins 10 times, and let me assure you that a combo of greek yogurt and buttermilk is absolutely necessary.
+Greek Yogurt AND Buttermilk: We’ve tested these muffins 10 times, and let me assure you that a combo of greek yogurt and buttermilk is absolutely necessary.
 A half and half mixture of the two provides the perfect amount of tang, moisture, and a little extra acidity to kick up the rise, and give you a big domed muffin top!
+You can substitute out the greek yogurt for sour cream if it’s all you have on hand!

-- Flour: No fancy blends, or specialty flours needed here– just use your regular old AP flour.
+Flour: No fancy blends, or specialty flours needed here– just use your regular old AP flour.
 That being said, if you are gluten free, feel free to swap out for a gluten free blend!
+Or, if you want to health-ify these a bit you can use whole wheat flour instead!

 Tips for the fluffiest blueberry muffins